pierceizfierce/Burmese/README.md

 Create a pull request to the main branch of this repository.

 Ensure your pull request includes a clear description of the changes you made and why they are valuable.

-License
-This Python project is licensed under the MIT License.
-Please review the license before using or contributing to this project.

-Thank you for using and contributing to our Python project!
-If you have questions or encounter issues, please open a GitHub issue.